MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ### Task 4: Install Azure Arc on an On-Premises Server

-In this task, you'll install Azure Arc on an on-premises server to make onboarding easier.
+In this task, you install Azure Arc on an on-premises server to make onboarding easier.

 >**Important:** The next steps are done in a different machine than the one you were previously working.
 Look for the Virtual Machine name references.

-1. Log in to **WINServer** virtual machine as Administrator with the password: **Passw0rd!** if required.
+1. Log in to **WINServer** virtual machine as Administrator with the password: **Passw0rd!** if necessary.

-1. Open the Microsoft Edge browser and navigate to the Azure portal at https://portal.azure.com.
+1. Open the Microsoft Edge browser and navigate to the Azure portal at <https://portal.azure.com>.

 1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-1. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+1. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 1. In the Search bar of the Azure portal, type *Arc*, then select **Azure Arc**.